 A permit is required to hold a fireworks display in Whistler.
 Only professionally-launched fireworks are permitted.

-Garden debris cannot be burned in Whistler, but non-commerical yard waste may be dropped off at Nester's Depot, free of charge, from April to November.
+Yard waste cannot be burned in Whistler.
+Non-commerical yard waste may be dropped off at Nester's Depot, free of charge, from April to November.
 Find out more about free yard waste drop off.